-- root cause analysis (RCA) to always done as part of our processes identify the cause and take measures to prevent recurrence of an incident
+- root cause analysis is always done as part of our processes identify the cause and take measures to prevent recurrence of an incident

 In addition to using PubSub+ Cloud logging and notifications, we closely monitor the ecosystem of alerts and logs that include not only PubSub+ Cloud, but also infrastructure logs.

-As part of this, we utilize security information and event management (SIEM) tools that monitors and analyzes applications, system, and security logs in one central location.
+As part of this, we utilize security information and event management (SIEM) tools that monitor and analyze applications, systems, and security logs in one central location.
 SIEM tools are an important part of the data security ecosystem as they aggregate data from multiple systems and analyze that data to catch abnormal behavior or potential security and cyberattacks.

 Security logs are retained for 30 days (an optional 90 days is available upon request for logs from event broker services if the customer is subscribed to PubSub+ Insights).

-At Solace, we utilize two systems for PubSub+ Cloud that includes:
+At Solace, we use two systems for PubSub+ Cloud including:

-- This is the third-party central monitoring service where event broker service data is sent.
-The data is metadata, log data, and event logs.
+- This is the third-party central monitoring service where event broker service metadata, log data, and event logs are sent.
 The data stored does not contain information that identifies customers or location.
-We use utilize the Datadog service to configure rules to detect for abnormalities and alert Solace staff for action.
+We use the Datadog service to configure rules to detect for abnormalities and alert Solace staff for action.

 - AWS GuardDuty

-- We use Amazon GuardDuty that sends data to Amazon CloudWatch to alert and perform actions as required.
+- We use Amazon GuardDuty, which sends data to Amazon CloudWatch to alert and perform actions as required.
 In some cases, these actions are automated to ensure immediate measures are taken.
 This is limited for use with deployments on Amazon Web Services (AWS).